dalia-maher/Neighborhood-Map/README.md

 This webiste aims to display a neighborhood location list on a map.
 A list of markers are displayed and by clicking on any of the markers, an info window is displayed showing information about this location.
 This project was done as a part of the Full Stack Web Developer Nanodegree on [Udacity](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)

+## Technologies used in this project

+1. Knockout Framework
+2. Google Maps API

 ## Project Setup

 To set up the environment for the project, you must have a browser installed on your operating system (Google Chrome and Mozilla Firefox are recommended).